7 Best Homeowners Insurance Companies in New York of 2023

 HO-1 Basic Homeowners Insurance

-HO-1 insurance is a perils policy, it only covers your home in specific situations.
-Basic means just that.
+HO-1 insurance is a basic perils policy, it usually only covers your home in specific situations.

 An HO-1 homeowner policy includes basic coverages like: